TimboKZ/Chonky/README.md

 # Introduction

-> Chonky is still in development, please [create an issue](https://github.com/TimboKZ/Chonky/issues) if you have a
+> Chonky is constantly changing.
+Please [create an issue](https://github.com/TimboKZ/Chonky/issues)
-> problem or want to request a feature.
+> if you have a problem or want to request a feature.

 Chonky is a file browser component for React.
 It tries to recreate the native file browsing experience in your browser.
 This means your users can make selections, drag & drop files, toggle file view between "large thumbnails" and "detailed